There are 3 types of stroke: ischemic, hemorrhagic, and transient ischemic attack.

 Here are our best guides for stroke treatment:

-- Why repetition is the best treatment for stroke
+- Massed practice (why high repetition is the best stroke treatment)

 - 5 types of surgery after stroke for treatment and prevention

 If you continue with these articles, you will have a robust understanding of stroke recovery.

 Summary of the Types of Stroke and Symptoms